-This work was supported by grants from Boehringer Ingelheim Pharma GmbH.
-Reinoud Gosens is the recipient of a Veni fellowship (916.86.036) from the Dutch Organisation for Scientific Research (NWO).
-Saeed Kolahian is the recipient of a visiting scholarship from the ministry of science of the Islamic Republic of Iran.
-We are grateful to Dr. W.T.
-Gerthoffer (University of Nevada-Reno) for preparation of the hTERT cell lines used in the study.
-We thank Dr. D.A.
-Roelen (Department of Immunohematology and Blood Transfusion, LUMC) for his help with the multiplex cytokine assays and Prof. Dr. J. Zaagsma for insightful discussions.
-Andrew J. Halayko is supported by the Canada Research Chairs Program and Canadian Institutes of Health Research.
+This work was supported by grants from Boehringer Ingelheim Pharma GmbH, Biberach, Germany.
+R. Gosens is the recipient of a Veni fellowship (916.86.036) from the Dutch Organisation for Scientific Research (NWO), The Hague, The Netherlands.
+S. Kolahian is the recipient of a visiting scholarship from the Ministry of Science of the Islamic Republic of Iran, Tehran, Iran.
+A.J.
+Halayko is supported by the Canada Research Chairs Program and Canadian Institutes of Health Research, Ontario, Canada.